 Providing drinking water, wastewater, and storm water services, and protecting the region’s water resources.

 Providing access to City government, delivering updates and information, and working with City departments to improve Philadelphia.

-Working hard to improve the relationship between the Police Department and the community by providing civilian oversight.
+Helping improve the relationship between the Philadelphia Police Department and City Residents.

 Managing and acquiring goods and services for the City of Philadelphia using a fair, open, and cost-effective process.